safiam/try_git/Functional Spec_Release 2.md

 ##### 5.1.1.
 Scenario: Uploading a document onto Knowzone
 > Given I am on the ‘Home’ page
-> And I click on the ‘view’ button of a ‘Finalized’ or ‘Accepted’ quote
+> And I click on the ‘View’ button of a ‘Finalized’ or ‘Accepted’ quote
 > And I am directed to the ‘Viewing Quote #number’ page
 > And I click on a quote in my ‘Basket’
 > When I click the ‘Upload to KnowZone’ button